subtle-byte/mockigo/README.md

 }
 ```

 `mathc.Eq` and `match.Any` check the arguments of mock method when it is called.
-So everything in this testing code is typechecked in compile time using Go 1.18 generics.
+Everything in this testing code is typechecked in compile time using Go 1.18 generics.

 More powerfull usage (also everything is typechecked in compile time):